Blanka Szávay: Career

 Szávay began playing at the junior circuit in 2007.
 Since then, she has won one singles and two doubles tournaments, with No. 142 as her highest combinated ranking so far.
-Szávay made her professional debut in 2009, at the WTA Tour event 2009 GDF Suez Grand Prix in Budapest.
+Szávay made her professional debut in 2009, at the WTA Tour event in Budapest.
 She played qualifications for the singles draw, but lost in the second round to Timea Bacsinszky 6–0, 6–1.
-Partnering with her sister Ágnes, she played in the doubles main draw, but they lost to Mariya Koryttseva and Ioana Raluca Olaru 6–1, 6–3 in the first round.
+Partnering with her sister Ágnes, she played in the doubles main draw of the Budapest Grand Prix, but they lost to Mariya Koryttseva and Raluca Olaru, 1–6, 3–6 in the first round.
 In 2010, Szávay won her first professional title, in doubles, at Durban, South Africa.
 She also played qualifications for 2010 GDF Suez Grand Prix, but lost in the first round.